Bobrobot1/Bobrobot1/README.md

 ### JavaScript

-JavaScript (JS) is a programming language used acorss 97% of websites on the web.
+JavaScript (JS) is a programming language used across 97% of websites on the web.
 It it run client-side (usually), and allows the webpage to be interactive and dynamic in content.
 It's the backbone of the modern web, and it lets developers make amazingly useful websites.
 Developers will often use 3rd party JavaScript libraries to push their own code further, as well.

 ### NodeJS

-NodeJS is a way to run Javascript, which is normally web-only, on a server without a browser.
+NodeJS is a way to run Javascript, which is normally web-only, on a server without a web browser.
 This empowers developers to have the ease of use that comes with JavaScript, and apply it to the backend of services you use every day.

 ### Discord.js